Bamboo`s shallow roots suit containers

 Troughs can squeeze in along narrow passageways and for privacy on balconies.

-Bamboo can happily grow in a narrow planter, minimum width around 250mm (10″), because the bamboo roots will grow throughout the length of the trough.
+Bamboo can happily grow in a narrow planter, minimum width around 250mm (10″).
+Happy because the bamboo roots will colonise the length of the trough.

 Ensure that the trough is watered evenly and that it is raised from the ground to ensure good drainage.